 This charming design from Moda Fabrics uses yo-yos in a different configuration to create a wall hanging.
 Don’t the buttons add the perfect touch to the yo-yos?
 My favorite part of this design might be the quilted presents underneath the tree.

 Although this treetops design from All People Quilt can be displayed only at Christmas, it’s also simple and evergreen enough that it would look fantastic on a wall or in a cabin year-round.

 If you’re looking for a fabric Christmas tree quilt design that’s a little outside the box, this one from We All Sew is the winner.
 This design is so much fun!
 It uses colors other than red and green to create a simple quilt design featuring a Christmas tree made entirely out of circles.

-I hope you enjoyed this roundup of DIY fabric Christmas trees patterns.
+I hope you enjoyed this roundup of DIY fabric Christmas tree patterns.
 No matter what kind of design you have in mind for a fabric Christmas tree, you’re sure to find an example in this list to help you create that perfect, one-of-a-kind final product you dream of displaying this holiday season.